Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 >
 > Why do you think a tapering of the performance occurs at the largest GPU counts?
 >
-> A further testing of the code could be performed by using a bigger simulation domain, e.g. the `CBM2019_Arteries_patched.gmy`
+> A further testing of the code could be performed by using a bigger simulation domain, so you can use the geometry in
-> which contains 60 million fluid sites.
+> `files/biggerBif`.
+>
+> Now compare your walltimes for the GPU runs to the CPU version.
+How many CPUs is your GPU equivalent to?
+>
 {: .challenge}

+## 1-to-1 and 2-to-1

+**EDIT ME**

-> ## Exercise 3
+> ## Running a 2-to-1 and 4-to-1 relationship
 >
 > We could also examine situations where multiple CPU cores (MPI tasks) use the same GPU.
 This can be achieved by
 > specifying the number of MPI tasks on the  nodes being different to the number of available GPUs.
 For example using the